Salafi movement: Turkey

-Preachers who had studied at the Islamic University of Madinah, and applied the Salafi designation, also established publishing houses and charity organizations (dernek).
+Preachers who had studied at the Islamic University of Madinah, and applied the Salafi designation, also established publishing houses and charity organizations (dernek), the most prominent example is Iraqi-Turkish descent Salafi scholar and preacher Abdullah Yolcu, who preaches under the banner of Guraba publishing house.
 Subject to periodic harassment and arrest by security forces, they adopted markedly more public profiles with AKP ascendancy over the military following a resounding electoral victory in 2002.
 The Turkish Salafis became active on YouTube, Twitter, and Facebook, complementing websites for their publishing enterprises.
 Saudi-based scholars such as Bin Baz, al-Albani, Saleh Al-Fawzan (b.
-1933), and Muhammad ibn al-Uthaymeen (1925-2001) form the core of their references, while they avoid contemporary 'ulama' associated with the Muslim Brotherhood such as Yusuf al-Qaradawi (b.
+1933), and Muhammad ibn al-Uthaymeen (1925–2001) form the core of their references, while they avoid contemporary 'ulama' associated with the Muslim Brotherhood such as Yusuf al-Qaradawi (b.
 1926), an Egyptian scholar based in Qatar.
 Turkish is their prime language of communication, but Arabic is prominent in special sections on websites, Arabic-language Salafi texts in their bookshops, and heavy use of Arabic terminology in their Turkish texts.
 The most well-established among them is Ablullah Yolcu, who is said to do "production of Turkish Salafism from Arabic texts".
 While Turkey has been outside the discussion on transnational Salafism, Meijer's observation that Salafism may succeed `when its quietist current can find a niche or the nationalist movement has failed' seems to speak surprisingly well to the Turkish case."

 China

 Salafism is opposed by a number of Hui Muslims Sects in China such as by the Gedimu, Sufi Khafiya and Jahriyya, to the extent that even the fundamentalist Yihewani (Ikhwan) Chinese sect, founded by Ma Wanfu after Salafi inspiration, condemned Ma Debao and Ma Zhengqing as heretics when they attempted to introduce Salafism as the main form of Islam.
 Ma Debao established a Salafi school, called the Sailaifengye (Salafi), in Lanzhou and Linxia.
 It is completely separate from other Muslim sects in China.
-Muslim Hui avoid Salafis, even if they are family members.

 The number of Salafis in China are not included on percentage lists of Muslim sects in China.
 The Kuomintang Sufi Muslim General Ma Bufang, who backed the Yihewani (Ikhwan) Muslims, persecuted the Salafis and forced them into hiding.
 They were not allowed to move or worship openly.
 The Yihewani had become secular and Chinese nationalists; they considered the Salafiyya to be "heterodox" (xie jiao) and people who followed foreigners' teachings (waidao).
 After the Communists took power, Salafis were allowed to worship openly again.